Tuberculoma: Signs and symptoms

 Symptoms are based on the location of the tuberculoma.
 Small, scattered lesions may be asymptomatic.
 Intracranial tuberculomas in children are often infratentorial, occurring near the cerebellum and base of the brain.
 In this population, symptoms such as headache, fever, focal neurologic findings and seizures have been seen in addition to papilledema with or without meningitis.
 When the size of a brainstem tuberculoma grows to the point of narrowing the fourth ventricle, obstructing hydrocephalus and its related symptoms can arise.
 Rupture of tuberculomas adjacent to the arachnoid can lead to arachnoiditis, while rupture near the subarachnoid space or ventricular system can cause meningitis.

 Diagnosis

 The diagnosis of tuberculoma can be challenging, as invasive testing may be required and, occasionally, concomitant malignancy may be present.
 In children with tuberculoma, CXR is often normal despite a positive TST/IGRA.

 Diagnosis of brain tuberculoma can be aided with PCR of cerebrospinal fluid, but is of less utility for quickly diagnosing and treating lesions.
-When CSF is analyzed in patients with suspected tuberculoma, high protein concentrations are cell counts are often seen.
+When CSF is analyzed in patients with suspected tuberculoma, high protein concentrations and cell counts are often seen.

 Definitive diagnosis can be made through stereotactic, CT-guided biopsy, with excision required in rare cases.
 Biopsy is chosen when non-invasive testing has failed to produce a diagnosis, when patients fail to respond to a treatment regimen, in cases of drug-resistant tuberculosis, and in non-compliant patients.